ParisaHTM/coool_wacv/README.md

       | **4**        | Overlap exceeds 10 objects.                                                                    | Consider all objects from both sets.
 Use captions from **Step 2** or generate directly using BLIP.           |
       | **5**        | Objects on the road exceed 12.                                                                 | Focus only on these objects to avoid exceeding limits.
 Use captions from **Step 2** or generate directly using BLIP. |
       | **6**        | No overlap between road segmentation and MiDaS, and no captions from **Step 2**.               | Apply Ground Captioning.
 If still no captions, generate them directly using BLIP.                            |

-      This table provides a clear guide to handle all possible scenarios in Step 5 efficiently.

 6. **[correct_wrong_caption_dr_result.ipynb](https://github.com/ParisaHTM/coool_wacv/blob/main/correct_wrong_caption_dr_result.ipynb)**